What to Do in Thailand When It Rains

 Wondering what to do in Thailand when it rains?
 Don’t worry—despite the monsoon, the country is packed with exciting activities to explore.
 In fact, the rainy season reveals a calmer, more intimate, and often more authentic side of Thai life.
-Here’s our selection of 15 ideas to make the most of your trip even when the skies turn grey.
+Just because it’s raining doesn’t mean your plans are ruined; in Thailand, rain can be an invitation to discover new experiences.
+Simply adjust your daily plans to the weather and keep enjoying your journey.

 In most regions, rain showers are intense but short, usually falling in the late afternoon or evening.